 The review may take several weeks depending on the availability of appropriate academic staff.

 Appealing the outcome of a Review of Interim Assessment or Review of Grade

 On receiving the outcome of a Review of Results, you may submit an appeal against the outcome to the Decisions Review Committee (Academic).

 Prior to submission, you should note that the Committee’s responsibility is to consider whether there is evidence that University policies and regulations have not been adhered to or correct procedures have not been followed in the matter under appeal.

 The Committee may also assess whether your grade or mark was decided without due regard to relevant facts, evidence or circumstances or important relevant information was not available for consideration when the original decision was made.

 The Decisions Review Committee will not assess the academic merit of your academic work.
 Even if your appeal was successful, the Decisions Review Committee is not able to award extra marks for a particular assessment or final grade.
-However, if the Committee were to find that correct procedures or policies had not been adhered to, it may recommend to the Faculty of enrolment that they offer you a supplementary or resit assessment item that aligns with the same subject learning outcomes as the assessment item in question.

 Students must refer to Clause 82(3) of the Academic Regulations before lodging an appeal with the Academic Secretariat to ensure they meet the conditions for submission.